Cancer

 Kidneys are not working well; general health is getting poorer.

-Stopping kidney dialysis or choosing supportive care instead of starting dialysis.
+Stopping kidney dialysis or choosing palliative care instead of starting dialysis.

 Liver problems